Mainz to Merzig

 Day of Rest

-You can always remain on board on any day instead of cycling to provide yourself a day of rest.
+You can always remain on board on any day instead of cycling to provide yourself with a day of rest.

 Recommended